ReliefApplications/bms_front/src/app/model/README.md

 ## General

 In this project, models are all extending the same class "CustomModel".
-A custom model contains functions to translate data from the Api to the Front and vice versa, and fields which can be displayed/edited in the tables, modals etc. A customModel also contains a title to be displayed in its tab, a matSortActive to pre-select the ordered column, and rights, to know who will be able to modify it.
+A custom model contains functions to translate data from the Api to the Front and vice versa, and fields which can be displayed/edited in the tables, modals etc. A CustomModel also contains a title to be displayed in its tab, a matSortActive to pre-select the ordered column, and rights, to know who will be able to modify it.

 The different information about the fields (the values, the dropdown options etc), can be fetched/set with the getters and setters defined in the Model.

 The function getDateOffset will be used to initialize a value at a certain Date.

 The identifyingName will be used to complete sentences in the modals.
 Its default value is the name of the class.
-For example, in the modal to delete an distribution :
+For example, in the modal to delete a distribution :
 * Code : "You are about to delete _identifyingName_.
 Are you sure ?"
 * Default : "You are about to delete this distribution.
 Are you sure ?"
 * Distribution's name : "You are about to delete Battambang-19-05-2020.
 Are you sure ?"